threefoldtech/0-flist/README.md

 # Components
 This projects contains multiple components:
-- libflist: the official flist management library
+- `libflist`: the official flist management library
-- zflist: a command-line program to manipulate flists (uses the libflist)
+- `zflist`: a command-line program to manipulate flists (uses the libflist)
-- pyflist: python flist binding native extension
+- `pyflist`: python flist binding native extension

 ## libflist
 You can build the library in debug mode by taping `make` on the `libflist` directory.
 This build will